Renormalization group analysis of weakly interacting van der Waals Fermi system: Abstract

 \section{Abstract}

 Weak-coupling phenomena of the two-dimensional Hubbard model is gaining momentum as a new interesting research field due to its extraordinarily rich behavior as a function of the carrier density and model parameters.
-Thus, there is a rapidly growing interest in the transmission of information encoded by electron and atomic spins which, in principle, can be realized by the propagation of spin waves through low-dimensional sheets.
-In this paper, we demonstrate the spin-wave dependent electronic structure and susceptibility behavior of model graphene-phosphorene van der Waals heterostructure in the framework of renormalization group (RG) approach.
-We implement Aharonov-Bohm-Coulomb-Dirac formulated field-theoretic approach for the weakly interacting Fermi system with nearest-neighbor hopping amplitudes.
-The analytical approach is further extended for spin-wave dependent susceptibility behavior.
-This finding supports the quantitative realization of experimental and theoretical systems fuyrther from their critical points before the underlying field theory is well understood for potential application.
+Salmhofer [{\it Commun.
+Math.
+Phys}. \textbf{194}, 249 (1998);{\it Phys.
+Rev. Lett}. {\bf 87}, 187004 (2001)] developed a new renormalization-group method for interacting Fermi systems and Metzner [{\it Phys.
+Rev. B} {\bf 61}, 7364 (2000);{\it Phys.
+Rev. Lett}. {\bf 85}, 5162 (2000)] implemented this renormalization group analysis of the two-dimensional Hubbard model.
+In this work, we demonstrate the spin-wave dependent susceptibility behavior of model graphene-phosphorene van der Waals heterostructure in the framework of renormalization group approach.
+We implement signlet vertex response function for the weakly interacting van der Waals Fermi system with nearest-neighbor hopping amplitudes.
+This analytical approach is further correlated with {\it ab initio} simulation results and extended for spin-wave dependent susceptibility behavior with possible experimental protocols.
+We present the resulting compressibility and phase diagram in the vicinity of half-filling, and also results for the density dependence of the critical energy scale.